 The {{company.contract_business_known_as}}Company has the right to serve notice of termination of your employment at any time in accordance with the notice provisions below.

-Less than one month’s service – nil.
+Less than one month’s service – one week.

-One month’s service to the satisfactory completion of your probationary period – one week.
+One month’s service to the satisfactory completion of your probationary period – two weeks.

 From the satisfactory completion of your probationary period but less than five years – one month.

-Five years’ service or more – one week for each complete year of service up to a maximum of 12 weeks.
+Five years’ service or more – two weeks for each complete year of service up to a maximum of 12 weeks.

 General